API Request Examples¶

 For a list of all possible IAM permissions, see AWS IAM Policy Permissions.

-Retrieving Details for a Single Environment¶
+Retrieving Details for a Single Environment

-To list details for a particular environment, send a GET
+To retrieve details for a particular environment, send a GET request to this endpoint and replace {environment_id} with your environment ID:

 https://api.riskmanager.fugue.co/v0/environments/{environment_id}

-Here’s an example curl command that lists details for
+Here’s an example curl command that lists details for environment b5d68e32-d44e-487e-a21c-123456789012:

 curl -X GET \